-- Teaching Assistant: May either be enrolled through LOCUS by the department/school or by the instructor of record of the course placing a request with the Sakai support team.
+- Teaching Assistant: Enrollment can be completed through LOCUS by the department/school or by the instructor of record of the course placing a request with the Sakai support team.

-- Course Builder: May be enrolled by the instructor of record for the course by placing a request with the Sakai support team at firstname.lastname@example.org.
+- Course Builder: Enrollment can be completed by the Sakai team.
+The instructor of record for the course needs to place a request with the Sakai support team at firstname.lastname@example.org.

-- Tutor: May be enrolled by the instructor of record for the course by placing a request with the Sakai support team.
+- Tutor: Enrollment can be completed by the Sakai team.
+The instructor of record for the course needs to place a request with the Sakai support team at email@example.com.

-- Librarian: May be enrolled by the instructor of record for the course by placing a request with the Sakai support team at firstname.lastname@example.org.
+- Librarian: Enrollment can be completed by the Sakai team.
+The instructor of record for the course needs to place a request with the Sakai support team at firstname.lastname@example.org.

 Place an enrollment request.